-Table note:The values used are based on OVERSEER® 5.4 numbers and reflect the best science estimates of nitrogen entering the lake.
+1 The values used in Table LR 1 are based on Overseer 5.4 numbers and reflect the best science estimates of nitrogen entering the lake.
 The dairy and drystock areas are effective grazing areas (including fodder crops).

 The pastoral farming sector proportional reductions are carried through into the methodology used to allocate Nitrogen Discharge Allocations and Managed Reduction Targets to individual properties/farming enterprises.